 A Wide Variety of Treatment Options

-Anyone familiar with addiction treatment and recovery already knows that the ‘one size fits all’ approach never works.
-Each patient suffers from addiction in different ways, so their treatments should be personalized to their specific needs for a successful recovery.
-Implementing holistic treatment is one of the biggest benefits of individualized care because patients in recovery are not limited by the types of therapies they can receive for substance abuse recovery.
+Anyone who is familiar with addiction treatment and recovery already knows that the ‘one size fits all’ approach never works.
+Each patient suffers from addiction in different ways.
+So, their treatments should be personalized to their specific needs for a successful recovery.
+Implementing holistic treatment is one of the most significant benefits of individualized care because patients in recovery won’t be limited by the types of therapies they can receive for substance abuse recovery.

 Some of the more popular examples of holistic treatment techniques include:

-These treatment options are designed to collectively treat the mind, body, and spirit.
-By utilizing these forms of therapy with other more traditional addiction treatments, patients can restore all areas of their health beyond gaining sobriety.
+These treatment options are designed to treat the mind, body, and spirit collectively.
+By utilizing these forms of treatment with other more traditional methods, patients can restore all areas of their health beyond gaining sobriety.

 Holistics Can Be Offered in Both Inpatient and Outpatient Addiction Treatment

-One of the biggest benefits of holistics in addiction treatment is its flexibility.
-Everything from acupuncture to relaxation therapy can be offered in both an inpatient and outpatient setting, so there is no limit to what patients can include in their treatment plans.
+One of the most significant benefits of holistics in addiction treatment is its flexibility.
+Everything from acupuncture to relaxation therapy is typically available to patients in both an inpatient and outpatient setting.
+So, there is no limit to what patients can include in their treatment plans.

 Treatment for the Patient, Not the Symptoms